gudladona/kubeinfo/README.md

 ## Testing the API End to End

-For the sake of simplicity the Service Type in .kube/service.yml is set to `NodePort`, which allows each Node to proxy that port (the same port number on every Node) into your Service
+For the sake of simplicity the `type` in .kube/service.yml is set to `NodePort`, which allows each Node to proxy that port (the same port number on every Node) into the Service.

 Once this service is installed on a Kubernetes cluster,